PyRealm/Hitster/README.md

 - **Dynamic Gameplay**: Randomized song selection ensures unique experiences every time.
 - **Multiplayer Support**: Allows multiple players to compete in guessing the correct song timeline.
 - **Customizable Settings**: Easily adjust the number of songs required to win.
-- **Personal Playlist Support**: Easily add your own Spotify playlists to customize the game experience.
+- **Personal Playlist Support**: Allows you to easily add your own Spotify playlists to customize the game experience.

 ---